Does cheating cost you in a divorce?

 Who gets what in a property settlement will depend on a number of factors, including:

 - The non-financial contribution made by each party, eg. to parenting and housework; and

 - The current and future needs of each party.

-For tailored legal advice for your unique situation, please call Paterson & Dowding Family Lawyers and Mediators on (08) 9226 3300 and make an appointment with one of our team of experienced family lawyers.
+For tailored legal advice for your unique situation, please call Paterson and Dowding’s Perth Divorce Lawyers or call (08) 9226 3300 and make an appointment with a member of the team.